Maximum Violence

-Maximum Violence is American death metal band Six Feet Under's 3rd studio album.
+Maximum Violence is the third album by American death metal band Six Feet Under.
 The album goes back to Chris Barnes' roots in Cannibal Corpse with violent themes/lyrics.
-It was also the first Six Feet Under album to feature Steve Swanson on guitars.
+It was also the first Six Feet Under album to feature Steve Swanson on guitars and the first to be recorded in C Standard tuning (CFBbEbGC), which they've used ever since except for select occasions.